sophia-hager/sophia-hager.github.io/index.md

 ## About My Project

-The goal of my project is to generate an array of texts where one "axis" that they vary on is length and the other is level of politeness.
-Ideally, if that goes well, the secondary objective is to be able to specify a length and/or level of politeness and generate text with those specific hyperparameters.
+The goal of my project is to generate an array of texts where one "axis" that they vary on is length and the other is the sentiment of a review.
+Through Pyribs, a python package, I use quality diversity algorithms to create sentences that prioritizes finding multiple good sentences that fit into multiple categories, rather than one singular "best" sentence.

 [My Final Report](files/finalreport.pdf)